drjova/js-toolkit/README.md

 Usage
 =====

-**showHide**
+## showHide

-showHide is a plugin that can toggle elements on a page.
+is a plugin that can toggle elements on a page.
 Also it includes some makrups options for the elements

+'''js
+    $('#element').showHide();
+'''